RodionSav/orders-and-products-app/README.md

 - **Docker**: Containerize the application for easy deployment.
 - **Git**: Use version control to manage project development.
 - **Readme.md**: The file should provide clear instructions on setup and running the application.
-- **Database Schema File**: Provide a database schema file compatible with MySQL Workbench to compare the designed schema with the final implementation.

 ## Enhancements (for Junior+ Level)